veerumuppalla/TestRepo/README.md

-This is my first repository on GHE setup for training purpose
+This is my first repository on GHE setup for testing purpose